The Future of Collections Care

-Designed to protect collections, save space, and provide enduring solutions for institutions of all sizes, the Viking by Spacesaver line of museum cabinets represents the future of collections care.
+Designed to protect collections, save space, and provide enduring solutions for institutions of all sizes, Spacesaver line of museum cabinets represents the future of collections care.
 From our flexible 920 Series cabinets to specialized cabinets for botany, entomology, geology, and flat files, our museum cases are fully configurable and customizable to suit any need.

 We understand that no collection is standard, and we’ll help design a storage solution to fit your collection, your facility, and your day-to-day processes.

 Gain insights from top collections care professionals and space planners.